 Pro tip: Negate Keywords:

 To see the best results, be sure to negate your brand and competitor terms from the other campaigns.
-For example, if your brand is "Ollie's Treats", you will want to add "Ollie's Treats" as a negative exact match and negative phrase match keyword in the auto campaign, competitor campaign and generic campaign to ensure you're only bidding on brand terms within the brand campaign.
+For example, if your brand is "Ollie's Treats", you will want to add "Ollie's Treats" as a 'negative phrase' keyword, at the campaign level, in the auto campaign, competitor campaign and generic campaign to ensure you're only bidding on brand terms within the brand campaign.